JustBeYou/damn-vulnerable-defi/README.md

 checks if you have enough funds to buy all the NFTs using only the funds necessary to buy one;
 finllly, buy the tokens from yourself multiple times to exploit the bug again and drain the funds of the market; finally get the price; NICE
-11. [ ] Backdoor - **02h:00m** - WIP lots of time reading about solidity debugging, it's simply an awful experience;
+11. [ ] Backdoor - **03h:00m** - WIP lots of time reading about solidity debugging, it's simply an awful experience;
-we can initialize wallets in the name of somebody else and add ourselves as owners also
+we can add a trusted module to the wallet at its creation and use that to drain the funds;
 12. [ ] Climber - **00h:35m** - WIP ClimberTimeLock execute calls before checking the if they are allowed
 to be executed, this can result in the manipulation of the state of the contract itself
 13. [ ] Wallet Mining - **00h:35m** - WIP we can control the target address of the newly deployed contract